 One area where GPs have come under scrutiny of late has been the use of subscription lines of credit.
 Concerned with the potential liquidy risk associated with using credit facilities and their impact on IRR, more LPs are seeking assurances that the subscription lines are being utilized for the right reasons (i.e., in a pinch to make an investment and for operational smoothening).
 Although GPs often have good reasons for utilizing these lines - having the ability to call capital after the investment has been made provides flexibility and can shorten the J-curve while enhancing IRR - LPs want assurance that their investment returns aren’t skewed in a way that opens the door to potential liquidity risk.

-The International Limited Partner Association (“ILPA”) has weighed in on the use of subscription lines and has encouraged LPs to ask GPs a series of questions pertaining to the use of these credit facilities prior to investing.
+The Institutional Limited Partner Association (“ILPA”) has weighed in on the use of subscription lines and has encouraged LPs to ask GPs a series of questions pertaining to the use of these credit facilities prior to investing.

 Standardize Reporting (ILPA)

 For over a decade, ILPA has worked with both LPs and GPs to standardize private equity reporting and provide more transparency and clarity into investments.
 As LPs have demanded that they meet the ILPA reporting standards, many of the larger private equity firms have found that adhering to the standards provides a useful reference point and common language when speaking with LPs.
 Service providers and software providers, including TresVista, have endorsed and adopted the ILPA reporting templates and provide support to private equity firms in this aspect.